 In pursuit of excellent clinical outcomes, improved organizational and individual performance and an effective risk management program, InterCare is committed to continuous pro-active, cost-effective quality assessment and ongoing quality improvement.
 This is achieved through objectively, systematically and continuously assessing, assuring, monitoring, evaluating and improving the quality of processes, activities, programs and services provided to our patients.

-Below and sample charts from several of InterCare’s quality improvement initiatives, including Colorectal Cancer Screening, Breast Cancer Screening, Diabetic A1c Screening, Hypertension Screening, and Patient Satisfaction.
+Below are sample charts from several of InterCare’s quality improvement initiatives.
+These include Documenting Current Medications in the Medical Record, Colorectal Cancer Screening, Breast Cancer Screening, Diabetic A1c Screening, Hypertension Screening and Patient Satisfaction.
 For additional quality data, click here.